Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Square the differences

 Every deviation from the mean is squared.
-This eliminates negatives and amplifies larger gaps — two properties that define variance's character.
+This eliminates negatives and amplifies larger gaps.

 P